Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the

-In addition, in Fig.~\ref{fig:g11data} we also show below $K \bar K$ threshold, the data on the phase coming from $\pi\pi$ elastic scattering in this channel.
+In addition, in Fig.~\ref{fig:g11data} we also show below $K \bar K$ threshold, the data on the phase coming from $\pi\pi$ elastic scattering with these quantum numbers.
 Note that the very rapid increase of the $\rho(770)$ meson is clearly seen.
-Since multiple pion states have not been observed in $\pi\pi$ scattering below the two-kaon threshold, Watson's Final State Theorem tells us that this is also the \pipikk phase in this pseudo-physical region.
+Since multiple pion states have not been observed in $\pi\pi$ scattering below the two-kaon threshold, Watson's theorem tells us that this is also the \pipikk phase in this pseudo-physical region.
 We will need this phase later on for our dispersive representation.
-Note that the uncertainties here are much smaller than in the physical region.
+Let us remark that the uncertainties here are much smaller than in the physical region.

-Finally, the fact that there are no scattering data above 1.6 GeV and very poor information above 1.4 GeV, forces us to consider the information on resonances in this channel measured in other processes.
+Finally, the fact that there are no scattering data above 1.6 GeV and very poor information above 1.4 GeV, forces us to consider the information on resonances measured in other processes.
 Apart from the $\rho(770)$ that dominates completely the region below 1 GeV, there are three other resonances below 2 GeV listed in the RPP with $J^{PC}=1^{--}$ quantum numbers.
 However, only two of them are relevant for us.
 Namely, the $\rho'=\rho(1450)$ and $\rho''=\rho(1700)$, which have sizable couplings to both the $\pi\pi$ and $K\bar K$ channels.
 The values of these parameters will be reviewed and used in section \ref{sec:UFDpipiKK} for our fits.
-In contrast the couplings of these two channels to the $\rho(1570)$, whose existence is less certain (according to the RPP it `` may be an OZI-violating decay mode of the $\rho(1700)$''), have not been seen.
+In contrast, the couplings of these two channels to the $\rho(1570)$, whose existence is less certain (according to the RPP it `` may be an OZI-violating decay mode of the $\rho(1700)$''), have not been seen.
 We will therefore neglect it in our analysis.